< /> < />

 These habits include less stress eating and more mindful eating, fewer food cravings, an increase in self-esteem, more muscle tone and a leaner physique, and general interest in healthy living.

-With its focus on mindfulness and developing a greater mind-body connection, yoga can greatly reduce stress and anxiety while also helping individuals become more mindful of their eating habits and unhealthy behaviours.
+With its focus on mindfulness and developing a greater mind-body connection, yoga can greatly reduce stress while also helping individuals become more mindful of their eating habits and unhealthy behaviours.

 This is evident in a 2018 study that showed that when incorporated with healthy eating, a regular yoga practice can help individuals manage emotional eating and increase their capacity to be active [4].